Home | Customer Service | Site Map | Surname Search | How To Buy

 Spelling variations of this family name include: Scholley, Scholle, Scholler, Scholl, Scholey and others.

-Another 24 words(2 lines of text) are included under the topic Early Scholes Notables in all our PDF Extended History products.
+More information is included under the topic Early Scholes Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Scholes Settlers in the United States in the 17th Century
+Scholes Settlers in United States in the 17th Century

 • George Scholes, who arrived in Lynn, MA sometime between 1620 and 1650